When Treatment Triggers Addiction

 - For patients who dose at home, increased education.
 Patients are more likely to appropriately consume their take-home doses if educated on the effects of overdosing.
 Further, it is critical for patients to advise people in their living environment to avoid the methadone supply as use by non-users can prove fatal, especially for children who are at risk of accidental consumption.

-Notwithstanding the benefits of both methadone and Suboxone, the health risks of these opioid medications remain both a private and public health concern.
-The drug epidemic in America presents a serious issue, and efforts to treat addiction can have the adverse effect of supplying the black market with new opioids ripe for abuse, despite the efforts of medical professionals, law enforcement and government.
-The facts on opioid addiction at the level of user consumption compel one conclusion: Treatment is necessary.
+The risks of these Suboxone and methadone remain both a private and public health concern.
+The drug epidemic in America presents a serious issue, and efforts to treat addiction can have the adverse effect of supplying the black market, despite the efforts of medical professionals, law enforcement and government.
+There is only one compelling conclusion: Treatment is necessary.

 Find the Right Course of Treatment

-At The Oaks at La Paloma, we tailor treatment to your needs or those of your loved one.
+At The Oaks at La Paloma, we tailor treatment to theneeds or youor your loved one.
 We offer state-of-the-art facilities and a professional staff with extensive clinical experience.
 We take a holistic approach to treatment and have numerous resources to promote the healthy lifestyle we will work with you to achieve.

-For more information, call our toll-free number, (877) 345-1887, today to speak with one of our admissions coordinators about how our programs can offer you the hope of lasting recovery.
+For more information, call our toll-free helpline, (866) 809-4372, 24 hours a day today to speak with one of our admissions coordinators about how our programs can offer you the hope of lasting recovery.